st235/StrictCanary/README.md

 ## Description

-Strict Canary shows a small notification when detects strict policies violation.
-See example below:
+We think that crashes or strict mode dialog windows can be really annoying, especially, in a large project, therefore, Strict Canary offers "soft" implementation of the strict mode.
+When a violation is detected Strict Canary will show a small and friendly notification, like, the notifications below:

 | Collapsed  | Expanded |
 | ------------- | ------------- |
 | ![Notification Collapsed](./images/notification_collapsed.jpeg) | ![Notification Expanded](./images/notification_expanded.jpeg) |

-By clicking notification strict canary activity opens allowing you to see detailed stack trace and manage the violation.
+Moreover, these notifications are clickable.
+By clicking one of them an activity will open allowing you to see detailed stack trace and manage the violation better.

 | Light  | Dark |
 | ------------- | ------------- |